2025: Review of My Year

 One of Graham’s tips is to think of a set of Ds: Decide, Do, Delegate, Defer, Delete.

-Cut the dead wood
+Cutting the dead wood

 Perhaps you subscribe to newsletters by email.
 For example, if you follow particular people for their business or subject knowledge … There are many out there.
 It may be time to review them and prune who you subscribe to.

 Try subscribing to one for six months.
-Count how many of their newsletters you actually read (and follow the advice suggested) in those six months.
+Count how many of their newsletters you actually read and action in those six months.
 Be honest.
 Be brutal.
 Cut out the dead wood and unsubscribe if the answer is only one or two.
 That is one way to reduce the number of emails you get.

 If you are successful with this method, you have more control over those incoming emails.